 If there’s one thing I enjoy more than watching a professional chef at work, it’s eating the food I’ve seen created in front of me.
 My best experience of this on Mallorca was now quite a while ago, at Tomeu Caldentey’s Michelin-starred restaurant Es Molí d’en Bou in Sa Coma; I was there to write a restaurant review, and the photographer and I sat at the chef’s table in the kitchen to watch the brigade at work and dine on the results.
 An amazing experience.

-More recently, I attended a photo shoot for a recipe feature to appear in the abcMallorca Property Special.
-The chef preparing the delicious dishes for summer entertaining was Katy Rosales, who owns The Galley Club Cookery School in Santa Catalina, Palma.
+Another enjoyable experience was attending a photo shoot for a recipe feature to appear in the 2015 abcMallorca Property Special.
+Chef Katy Rosales, who owns The Galley Club Cookery School in Santa Catalina, Palma, was preparing delicious dishes for summer entertaining.

 I should add that the following photos are my own, taken on an iPad, and not the work of this professional photographer – whose images can be seen in the article.